kicaj29/aws/IAM/readme.md

 *When interacting with AWS resources each request can only be associated with a singular principal.
 So, if you assume role1 and role2 you can make requests as role1 OR role2 but not as both together.
 So, if you are trying to perform a single action that requires an aggregate of the permissions of multiple roles, that's a not possible.*

 https://stackoverflow.com/questions/48876077/assume-multiple-aws-iam-roles-are-a-single-time#:~:text=1%20Answer&text=Technically%2C%20yes%2C%20there%20is%20a,to%20assume%20a%20different%20identity.

+# IAM user groups

+An IAM group is a collection of users.
+All users in the group inherit the permissions assigned to the group.
+**Permissions can be assigned to user groups but not IAM roles.**

 # Assume role in AWS Console